yelghali/azure-sci-framework/README.md

 the user sends the impactRequest to the Impact Engine API or CLI, which returns the carbon impact of the application (SCI) ; and the carbon impact of each resource used by the application (E, I, M)

+### the current implementation

+* Model : SCI based on the DOW study case (can be used for any compute server)

+* Components (or impactNodes) : AzureVM, AKSNode, AKSPod, AzureFunction -> all use the same model

 ## example of an API call to get emissions of a VM based App